irmen/prog8/docs/source/programming.rst

     It's probably best that you don't change strings after they're created.
     This is because if your program exits and is restarted (without loading it again), it will then operate on the changed strings instead of the original ones.
-    The same is true for arrays and matrixes by the way.
+    The same is true for arrays by the way.

 Floating point numbers